How To Stay In Shape With A Housework Workout

 Laundry Basket Lifts

 Laundry is one of those never-ending chores that seem to never be fully finished.
 Luckily, it’s also a good excuse to practice your lifts!
-Full or partially full baskets can really help you work your core muscles as well as your thighs.
+Full or partially full baskets can help you work your core muscles as well as your thighs.
 Here are the steps to follow.
 Of course, you’ll need to adjust based on the type of basket you use.

 • Put your full laundry basket in front of you on the floor.

-• Stand with your legs about shoulder width apart.
+• Stand with your legs about shoulder-width apart.

 • Bend at the knees, keeping your back straight, and grab the basket handles.